nlpub/russe-wsi-kit/README.md

 ### 4. Open CodaLab task on the corresponding dataset

 For each of the three datasets, there exist a separate task on the CodaLab.
-Depdending on the dataset you want to submit currently, you need to use the corresponding shared task:
+Depending on the dataset you want to submit at the moment, you need to use the corresponding shared task:

 - **[wiki-wiki dataset](https://competitions.codalab.org/competitions/17810)**